-In order to compensate for this loss of state funding, students attempting a course for the third or more time will be charged a course repeat fee of \$294.00 per semester credit hour for each repeated course.
-The fee is subject to change each year upon action of the Texas Higher Education Coordinating Board.
-This fee will be assessed for courses attempted at Ranger College as of the fall semester 2002 or later.
+In order to compensate for this loss of state funding, students attempting a course for the third or more time will be charged at a rate of three times the regular tuition per semester credit hour for each repeated course.
+The amount is subject to change each year upon action of the Texas Higher Education Coordinating Board.
+This rate will be assessed for courses attempted at Ranger College as of the fall semester 2002 or later.
 This assessment does not include courses attempted at other colleges.